 Trained on billions of computational core hours, Rescale’s intelligent recommendation engine for computation capability becomes increasingly important and valuable for enterprise customers because the landscape of compute architecture choices is increasing exponentially, cloud economics are changing quickly, and new customer use-cases are adopted daily.
 The increase in complexity of algorithms such as those in AI and machine learning combined with the rapid adoption of computational science and engineering in all major industries make Rescale’s platform an increasingly critical asset for the future of enterprise computing.

 Since its most recent February funding round, Rescale has quickly added over a hundred new customers and expanded its software catalog to over 800 applications.
-Rescale’s pioneering cloud platform continues to attract investor interest from a wide range of funders, including software giants such as Microsoft, hardware manufacturers Hitachi and Samsung, and accelerated-computing pioneer NVIDIA.
+Rescale’s pioneering cloud platform continues to attract investor interest from a wide range of funders, including software giants such as Microsoft, global infrastructure system and solutions conglomerates Hitachi and Samsung, and accelerated-computing pioneer NVIDIA.

 “Just as Snowflake disrupted the mature on-premises $25+ billion data warehouse market with a cloud-first solution, Rescale is analogously redefining the value proposition and economics of computational science & engineering, unlocking new capabilities for its customers by dramatically boosting mission-critical software performance in the enterprise,” said Lorenzo Thione, Managing Director, Gaingels.